Terms & Conditions

 5. Time Limits

-- The complaint will be investigated by an independent person who is competent to conduct such an investigation.
-The name of this person is Claudia Martini, Governance, Risk & Compliance Officer.
+The complaint will be investigated by an independent person who is competent to conduct such an investigation.
+The name of this person is Georgina Rose, Risk & Compliance Director.

 6. Referring Complaints to other Firms